oracle/bpftune/CASE_STUDIES.md

 it at all costs.
 Adaptively increase tcp_mem[2] when we approach the exhaustion limit.

+However we have to consider the effect; if a large number of connections are active, we can exhaust system memory.
+The problem is that some settings are global (such as tcp_[wr]mem, and different sockets have different priorities; we should, for example always support iSCSI buffer space demands.
+To handle this, may be worth clamping lower-priority service buffer sizes to limit overheads in the case that a service needs a larger buffer size.

 See tcp_buffer_tuner (8) for more details.

 # NFS server not responding